10 Best Skins in War Thunder, Ranked | Attack of the Fanboy

 9. Miss America | P-51

-The P-51 Miss America skin that can be found on Nexus Mods is great for anyone who is looking for a patriotic skin for their favorite plane if it is the P-51.
-Created by ‘Spogooter’, the design isn’t just a fully symmetrical skin as it has the number eleven on one side but not on the other.
+The P-51 Miss America skin that can be found on Nexus Mods is great for anyone who is looking for a patriotic skin for their favorite plane.
+Created by ‘Spogooter,’ the design isn’t just a fully symmetrical skin as it has the number eleven on one side but not on the other.
 This offers some variation to the design and overall the skin itself is brilliant to have in your collection.

 8. Nightmare (Night Fighter) | Typhoon Mk 1B Late

-Created by ‘AngryNerdGaming’ this Night Fighter skin is ideal for those who are looking for a stealth-orientated skin that has an excellent design to it.
-The teeth at the front and eyes as is common with a lot of skins are what puts this skin back a bit in the list but it is great to have anyways and is a skin certain to slot nicely in your collection.
+Created by AngryNerdGaming this Night Fighter skin is ideal for those who are looking for a stealth-orientated skin.
+The teeth at the front and eyes, as is common with a lot of skins, are what puts this skin back a bit in the list but it is great to have anyways and is certain to slot nicely in your collection.

 7. 1940 Hazard Camoflague | T-34

-Sometimes players can be on the hunt for skins related to tanks instead of just planes and this Hazard skin for the T-34 created by Nyte Skye definitely delivers on a skin that isn’t massively removed from reality but still keeps enough uniqueness for a skin.
+Sometimes players can be on the hunt for skins related to tanks instead of just planes and this Hazard skin for the T-34 created by Nyte Skye definitely delivers on a skin that isn’t massively removed from reality but still keeps enough uniqueness.
 One of the drawbacks to the skin is that you will be extremely visible on the field so be sure to throw back a heavy punch of firepower toward your foes within the game.

 6. Azur Lane Skin | Prinz Eugen